-Charles Marion Russell (1864-1926) – An artist of the Old American West, Russell created more than 2,000 paintings of cowboys, Indians, and landscapes set in the Western United States, in addition to bronze sculptures.
+Charles Marion Russell was an artist of the Old American West, Russell created more than 2,000 paintings of cowboys, Indians, and landscapes set in the Western United States, in addition to bronze sculptures.
 Known as “the cowboy artist,” Russell was also a storyteller and author.

 Also known as Charlie Russell, an” “Kid” Russell, Charles was born in Oak Hill near St. Louis, Missouri, on March 19, 1864, and from a very early age, he was drawing sketches and making clay figures of animals.
 He also had an intense interest in the Old West and would spend hours reading about it and dreaming of growing up to be a cowboy.
 He also watched the many explorers and fur traders making their way west from St. Louis.
 Russell’s family was prominent in the St. Louis area, his father owning the Oak Hill Firebrick and Tile works.
 Despite his father’s dreams of his son taking over the business someday, Charles was set on the wild west and ran away from home at the age of 14 to Montana, but he returned home.

 After that, the family sent him to a New Jersey military school, but that too only lasted a short while.
 Just a few days after his 16th birthday, acknowledging there was no changing his mind, Charles’ parents sent him to a friend’s ranch in the Judith Basin of Montana in 1880, where he worked briefly tending sheep.

 Realizing that his dreams of the West were not going to be fulfilled with the sheep job, he soon teamed up with a local hunter named Jake Hoover, with whom he became a night wrangler for the Judith Basin Roundup and shared a cabin with for the next two years.